KraskoP/memo/memo/docker/docker.md

 Restore the volume with a tarball archive.
 `docker run --rm --volumes-from <container> -v $(pwd):/backup busybox sh -c "cd <container-path> && tar xvf /backup/backup.tar --strip 1"`

+## Running containers

+Its better to convey parameters to containers using [dockerfiles](dockerfile.md).
+Docker builds images automatically by reading the instructions from a Dockerfile.
 ## Troubleshooting

 ### Networking